terraform-cisco-modules/terraform-intersight-imm/README.md

 This set of modules support creating the following Policy Types:

-1. Adapter Configuration (Under Developement).
-See Module policies_vic_configuration and the example in the examples/policies directory.
+1. Adapter Configuration.
+See Module policies_vic_adapter and the example in the examples/policies directory.

 2. BIOS.
 See Module policies_bios and the example in the examples/policies directory.